Covid-19 coronavirus lockdown: Prime Minister Jacinda Ardern's update

 • What the lockdown means for parents with shared custody

+Prime Minister Jacinda Ardern says the public should expect to see more coronavirus cases over the next fortnight, despite the looming lockdown,

-New Zealanders are bracing for four weeks of house arrest and a ban on non-essential travel, with a coronavirus lockdown needed to save "tens of thousands" of lives, says the Prime Minister.
+Kiwis are bracing for four weeks of house arrest and a ban on non-essential travel, with a coronavirus lockdown needed to save "tens of thousands" of lives, says the Prime Minister.

-New Zealand's population of almost five million is among at least 1.5 billion people - or one fifth of the world's population - who have been told to now stay home to prevent the spread of coronavirus.

-• Listen live: PM Jacinda Ardern joins Newstalk ZB's Mike Hosking at 7.05am.
+Speaking to Newstalk ZB's Mike Hosking this morning Ardern acknowledged that the number of confirmed cases will still continue to rise, but the hope was that those numbers would slow down also.

+"What we need to see is our numbers starting to come away."

 The pandemic has claimed more than 15,000 lives, with more than 350,000 cases in total.
 New Zealand has 102 cases.